Is the book “50 Shades of Grey” brilliant, entertaining erotic literature, or misogynistic horror-show? A textual

-Finally, given the reputation of 50 Shades for raunchiness, I had to laugh when it was made clear that Christian and Ana, both in their 20s, wear pyjamas in bed:
+Finally, given the reputation of 50 Shades: the book for raunchiness, I had to laugh when it was made clear that Christian and Ana, both in their 20s, wear pyjamas in bed:

 ‘You seem brighter,’ Christian says cautiously as he pulls on his pajamas.

 It doesn’t get much more conservative than that, unless, perhaps, it is Ana’s present to Christian on their wedding day: a pair of cufflinks.

 (ii) I am avoiding details of the sexual aspects of the book.
 But I find troubling the way the detailed depictions of BDSM activities between a violent, domineering man who enjoys inflicting pain and a woman who initially resists ritualised violence but eventually accepts and comes to relish it, 50 Shades flirts with normalising some pretty unpleasant behaviour which in reality, is not about sex but about power.